kubevirt/community/design-proposals/enhancements.md

 2. SIG approvers are empowered to approve designs, increase the approvers pool
 3. The ownership of an implemented feature becomes clear
 4. Ensure that designs converge (accept, reject)
-5. Formalize this process as an Virtualization Enhnacement Proposal (VEP) process
+5. Formalize this process as an Virtualization Enhancement Proposal (VEP) process

 ## Non Goals